vanadium-archive/js/README.md

 in both NodeJS and Browser.
 Therefore, specific build and testing steps have been designed in the project to ensure this goal.

+When run in a browser, veyron.js expects that the veyron extension will be installed.
+The veyron extension is responsible for getting an oauth2 access token from the user and sending it to WSPR.
+WSPR will use the access token to get a blessed identity from the identity server, and will use that identity for all requests coming from veyron.js's origin.

 # What does the build do?